Burmese–Siamese War (1802–1805): Invasion and siege on Chiang Mai

+Chiang Mai's retreat

 King Rama I at Bangkok learnt that his younger brother was ill and stayed at Thoen.
 He sent his another nephew Prince Anurak Devesh for substitution.
 Prince Anurak Devesh visited his uncle at Thoen.
 Prince Maha Sura Singhanat gave his nephew the authorities to command the Front Palace Army and ordered him to go to Chiang Mai.
 Meanwhile, Prince Sunthonbhubet and Prince Thepharirak, after the victory at Lamphun, attacked the Burmese at Chiang Mai.
 Prince Anurak Devesh arrived in Chiang Mai and ordered the Siamese armies to attack the Burmese in all directions.
 Nemyo Kyawdin Thihathu was defeated at Chiang Mai for the second time and the Burmese retreated northwards.
-Chiang Mai was again saved.

 After the Siamese victory at Chiang Mai, all of the princes came down to visit Prince Maha Sura Singhanat at Thoen.
 Prince Anouvong of Vientiane and his Lao army, however, only arrived seven days after the Battle of Chiang Mai.
 Prince Maha Sura Singhanat angered at the delay of the armies of Prince Thepharirak and Prince Anouvong.
 He then ordered Prince Thepharirak, Prince Kawila, Prince Anouvong and Phraya Yommaraj Boonma to attack and take Chiang Saen.
 Prince Maha Sura Singhanat and Prince Anurak Devesh then returned to Bangkok.

 Interbellum

 In 1803, Prince Kawila of Chiang Mai was crowned as "King of Chiang Mai" as a tributary ruler by the orders of King Rama I for his contributions to the defense of Lan Na on many occasions.
 Upon his return to Bangkok, the illness of Prince Maha Sura Singhanat subsided.
-However, his illness flared up again in July 1803.
+However, he was ill again in July 1803.
 Prince Maha Sura Singhanat died in November 1803.
-Three months later, however, his two eldest sons Prince Lamduan and Prince Inthapat was found training armies for rebellion.
+Three months later, however, his two eldest sons, Prince Lamduan and Prince Inthapat, were found training armies for rebellion.
 Phraya Kalahom Ratchasena Thongin was also implicated.
 They were executed for treason in February 1804.

 Siamese invasion of Chiang Saen (1804)

 Prince Thepharirak and Yommaraj Boonma, who were assigned to take Chiang Saen, stayed at Chiang Mai to assemble armies and wait for the dry season.
 The armies were drafted from the northern towns of Chiang Mai, Lampang, and Nan.
-King Kawila assigned his younger brother and heir Phraya Upahad Thammalangka to lead the Lan Na army to subjugate Chiang Saen.
+King Kawila assigned his younger brother and heir Phraya Uparaj Thammalangka to lead the Lan Na army to subjugate Chiang Saen.
 The Lao army of Prince Anouvong also joined the campaign.
-The armies consisted of five regiments;
+The armies consisted of five regiments: